pkdindustries/soulshack/README.md

   -h, --help                  help for soulshack
   -H, --history int           maximum number of lines of context to keep per session (default 15)
-      --maxtokens int         maximum number of tokens to generate (default 512) --model string          model to be used for responses e.g., gpt-4 (default "gpt-4") -n, --nick string           bot's nickname on the irc server (default "soulshack") --openaikey string      openai api key
+      --maxtokens int         maximum number of tokens to generate (default 512) --model string          model to be used for responses (default "gpt-4o") -n, --nick string           bot's nickname on the irc server (default "soulshack") --openaikey string      openai api key
       --openaiurl string      alternative base url to use instead of openai